kenwer/detectorist/README.md

 *   View image and EXIF information in the panels on the right.
 *   Use the sliders and spin-boxes on the right to adjust the **Confidence** and **NMS** thresholds.
 Detections will update automatically.

+## AI Model
+The current fish detection model has been trained in about 130 epochs on ~900 images of fish.
+It's a start...

 ## Development